Shraddha-jpg/DiagnoSys/workflow/llm_explanation.md

   - Skips if `fault_analysis` has an error.
   - Extracts `tool_name` and `parameters` from `fault_analysis["tool_call"]`.
   - Validates tool existence and required parameters.
-  - Executes tool’s `run` function with parameters.
+  - Executes tool's `run` function with parameters.
   - Updates `fault_analysis` with tool output.
 - **Output**: `state` with refined `fault_analysis`.